 Nylon loops on the bottom of the tipi to prevent rot

-Our tipi covers include the pegs, smoke flap ropes and the tipi door.
+Our tipi covers include the pegs, smoke flap ropes, anchor rope, wooden lacing pins, a canvas storage bag and a tipi door.

 |20ft (280 sq ft)||$1950||$890|